t4d-gmbh/ci-cd-workflows/source/content/github_workflows/workflows.md

-## Overview

-{% raw %}
-A **workflow** is a set of automated steps that perform tasks in your project.
-Workflows are defined using YAML files and can be triggered automatically by specific events, manually, or on a scheduled basis.

-## Key Components of Workflows

-- **Location**: Workflows are stored in the `.github/workflows` directory of your project.
-- **Multiple Workflows**: You can define multiple workflows in a project to handle different tasks.
-For example:
-  - **Building and testing code** for each pull request submission.
-  - **Deploying your application** when a new version is released.
-  - **Automating issue management** by adding labels to new issues.

-## Workflow Basics

-A GitHub Actions workflow includes the following core elements:

-- **Triggers**: These are events that initiate the workflow, such as pushing code, opening a pull request, or creating an issue.
-- **Jobs**: Each job is a collection of tasks that runs on a virtual machine (runner).
-A job consists of multiple steps.
-- **Steps**: Individual commands or actions executed as part of a job.
-Steps can either run shell commands or use pre-built GitHub Actions to perform specific tasks.

-## Triggering a Workflow

-Workflows in GitHub Actions can be triggered by:

-- **Project events**: Actions like commits, pull requests, or issue creation.
-- **External events**: Webhooks or APIs that signal GitHub to start a workflow.
-- **Scheduled times**: Set workflows to run at regular intervals (e.g., nightly builds using cron syntax).
-- **Manual triggers**: Start a workflow manually from the GitHub UI.

 ## Workflow Syntax

 - Workflows are written in **YAML**, with a simple structure that defines jobs, steps, and their respective commands.